Computes a Markov model of order k (default 5) optionally stratified by

 Pseudocount added to all k-mer counts to avoid zero probabilities.
 Default is 1.

-issued.
+be issued.
 Default is 0 (no minimum).
 During sampling, NA bins will fall back

 to uniform sampling unless merged via bin_merge.